Contents

 All employers, with the exception of the United States federal government, are required to abide by the District’s minimum wage laws.
 Employers include the District of Columbia government, and any individual, partnership, general contractor, subcontractor, association, corporation, business trust, or any person acting directly or indirectly in the interest of an employer in relation to an employee.
 See D.C Code §§ 32-1002(3), 1003.

-Who is protected under the law?
+Who is protected under the wage and hour laws?

-Most employees employed in the District of Columbia are entitled to the District’s minimum wage.
+Most employees in the District of Columbia are entitled to the District’s minimum wage.
 There are a few narrow exceptions to the minimum wage laws explained in more detail below.

-- A person is “employed in the District of Columbia” if that person:
+- A person is “employed in the District of Columbia” and entitled to the minimum wage if that person:

 - regularly spends more than 50% of their working time in the District of Columbia; or